chrisguttandin/standardized-audio-context/README.md

 This is an implementation of the [`IIRFilterNode`](https://webaudio.github.io/web-audio-api/#iirfilternode) constructor and the [`createIIRFilter()`](https://webaudio.github.io/web-audio-api/#dom-baseaudiocontext-createiirfilter) factory method respectively.
 It has to be faked internally with a ScriptProcessorNode in Safari which means it is not as performant as in other browsers which support it natively.

+### MediaElementAudioSourceNode / createMediaElementSource()

+This is an implementation of the [`MediaElementAudioSourceNode`](https://webaudio.github.io/web-audio-api/#mediaelementaudiosourcenode) constructor and the [`createMediaElementSource()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-createmediaelementsource) factory method respectively.
+It does only work with an AudioContext but not with an OfflineAudioContext.

+### MediaStreamSourceNode / createMediaStreamSource()

+This is an implementation of the [`MediaStreamAudioSourceNode`](https://webaudio.github.io/web-audio-api/#mediastreamaudiosourcenode) constructor and the [`createMediaStreamSource()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-createmediastreamsource) factory method respectively.
+It does only work with an AudioContext but not with an OfflineAudioContext.

 ### OscillatorNode / createOscillator()

 This is an implementation of the